Visiting Faculty: Colorado College Book, Book Arts and Letterpress

 In this two-day workshop classes of ten students learn carving, registration, and printing techniques in the Japanese Ukiyo-e tradition, as well as the history of the medium.
 Each student carves four blocks and makes two prints in total.
 The class was held at the Prichard Gallery in downtown Moscow, ID.

 Volunteering in Idaho

-Community involvement is essential to my interest in making place-based work, and in my current hometown I’ve taken several opportunities to volunteer my skills and time for local groups and events.
-These include leading a bookbinding activity at the University of Idaho’s First Annual Youth Water Summit, team-teaching a climate change related art activity at McCall Middle School with my partner, hydrologist Zion Klos, volunteering at Lena Whitmore Elementary School’s annual Art Day, and mentoring two students in the Moscow High School Extended Learning Internship.
+While living in Moscow, Idaho, I lead a bookbinding activity at the University of Idaho’s First Annual Youth Water Summit, team-taught a climate change related art activity at McCall Middle School with my partner, hydrologist Zion Klos, volunteered at Lena Whitmore Elementary School’s annual Art Day, and mentored two students in the Moscow High School Extended Learning Internship.